QuLore: An Adaptive Security Framework to Extend Quantum-Safe Communications to Real-World Networks: Related work

 The role of KMSs in hybrid architectures has also been explored in detail.
-For instance, \cite{james2023key} provides a comprehensive analysis of KMS requirements for large-scale QKD networks, classical and quantum KMSs and emphasizing the need for E2E guarantees even in the presence of compromised trusted nodes.
+For instance, our previous work~\cite{sanz2025toward} proposed and validated a key management framework for QKD networks leveraging virtual KMSs under centralized control.
+Since that work provides the foundation for the approach presented here, it is explained in detail in Section~\ref{sections/previousWork}.
+Additionally, \cite{james2023key} provides a comprehensive analysis of KMS requirements for large-scale QKD networks, classical and quantum KMSs, and emphasizes the need for E2E guarantees even in the presence of compromised trusted nodes.
 In addition, to strengthen the overall security guarantees provided by a QKD network, they leverage PQC-based relaying of QKD keys between end nodes, with the final session key derived via hybridization at the KMS level.
 In a complementary direction, \cite{brauer2024linking} demonstrates several approaches for achieving quantum-safe key exchange between three QKD testbeds in Europe, Berlin, Madrid, and Poznan, leveraging PQC-based encryption to emulate long-range QKD links.
 Different key exchange methods were defined to enable E2E communication between all the nodes of all the participating networks.
 In addition, they define a key hybridization process by applying a KDF as an internal process on the KMS that manages different internal key stores.
 These works illustrate how KMSs can serve as the central point for orchestrating hybridization in large-scale deployments.
+These efforts primarily focus on extending or strengthening fully QKD-enabled networks and providing a solid foundation for the combination of several input keys through KDFs.